HDFGroup/vol-rest/README.md

     -y DIR  Specifies the top-level directory where YAJL is installed.
 Used if YAJL is not installed to a system path or used to override

-    -t      Build the HDF5 tools with REST VOL support.
+    -t      Build the HDF5 tools with REST VOL plugin support.
             WARNING: This option is experimental and should not currently be used.

 ### II.B.iii.
 Manual Build